amananda/PallyScript/README.md

 PallyScript
 ===========
-Welcome, and thanks for downloading PallyScript!
+Welcome, and thanks for your interest in PallyScript!

 from reddit.com: